dask/dask-ml/docs/source/contributing.rst

 Creating an environment
 ~~~~~~~~~~~~~~~~~~~~~~~

-We have an conda ``environment.yaml`` with all the dependencies.
+We have a conda ``environment.yaml`` with all the dependencies.
 If you're using
 conda you can

 .. code-block:: none

-   conda env create -f ci/environment.yml --name=dask-ml-dev
+   conda env create -f ci/environment-3.6.yml --name=dask-ml-dev

 If you're using pip, check out the ``setup.py`` for the required and optional
 dependencies.
 You'll at lest need the build dependencies of NumPy, setuptools,